TrickmanOff/DMarket-Bot/README.md

 After this bot adds a profit and fees to this price and sets the target.

 It is possible to upgrade this bot for full automatization of target-selling process.

-# Does it work?

-Yeah, on test runs it gave a profit despite some fails due to mistakes in code and way of calculating values.